littensy/reflex/docs/docs/reference/reflex/create-broadcaster.md

 :::info caveats

--   **Data that is not JSON-friendly will be lost.** Because data is sent through remote events, you will lose metatables, functions, and numeric keys.
+-   [**Data that is not remote-friendly will be lost.**](#the-client-receives-invalid-state) Because data is sent through remote events, you will lose metatables, functions, and numeric keys.

 -   **You need to set up two remotes:** one to send actions to clients, and another to invoke [`playerRequestedState`](#broadcasterplayerrequestedstateplayer) for a client.
 This can be done with a remote library of your choice.